kaviya-vr/network-anomaly-detection/README.md

 - DBSCAN clustering
 - Anomaly visualization

-The goal is to identify suspicious network behavior without supervised labels.
+The objective is to identify suspicious network behavior without relying on supervised labels.

 ---